chennnxu/chennnxu.github.io/_posts/2023-05-30-Unveil-City-Vibrance.md

 The main python packages and API used in this analysis including:
 <mark>
-requests, BeautifulSoup, Pandas, eventbrite, GeoPandas etc.
+requests, BeautifulSoup, Pandas, eventbrite, GeoPandas, nltk, wordcloud etc.
 </mark>

 #### Time mode